akimabs/artha/readme.md

 # 🎯 Artha

-A lightweight offline budgeting app powered by OCR and LLM.
+A lightweight budgeting app powered by OCR and LLM.
 Scan your receipts, extract expenses instantly, and track monthly spending per category.

 <p align="center">